Systematic Review and Meta-Analysis

 https://doi.org/10.22037/ghfbb.v16i2.2674

-Objective: Gastric cancer is one of the most common cancers in Iran with high mortality.
-The aim of this study was to estimate the survival rates among Iranian gastric cancer patients and to evaluate if the survival has improved during last three decades.
+Aim: This study aimed to estimate the survival rates among Iranian gastric cancer patients and to evaluate if the survival has improved during the last three decades.

-Materials and Methods: A PRISMA-based systematic review of all published studies addressing gastric cancer survival in Iran was performed.
+Methods: A systematic review and meta-analysis of all published studies addressing gastric cancer survival in Iran was performed.
 International databases of Scopus, Web of Science, PubMed, and Iranian databases were included in the study.
 The study included databases from their inception till February 2022.
-Due to the inherent heterogeneity, we use a random effect model to pool the survivals in three categories of one, three, and five-year survivals.
+Due to the inherent heterogeneity, we used a random effect model to pool the survivals in three categories of one, three, and five-year survivals.

 Review Article

-The possible role of viral infections in pancreatitis: A narrative review
+The possible role of viral infections in acute pancreatitis: a review of literature

 Behrang Sarshari, Raziyeh Zareh-Khoshchehreh, Mohsen Keshavarz, Seyed Ali Dehghan Manshadi, SeyedAhmad SeyedAlinaghi, Hamid Asadzadeh Aghdaei, Seyed Reza Mohebbi